RationalAsh/biorobotics-lab-nus/content/publication/AdaptiveOscillatorBasedAssistive2022Yuepeng/index.md

 ---
 # {
 #     "journal": "{IEEE} Transactions on Neural Systems and Rehabilitation Engineering",
-#     "title": "Adaptive Oscillator-Based Assistive Torque Control for Gait Asymmetry Correction With a {nSEA}-Driven Hip Exoskeleton",
+#     "title": "Adaptive Oscillator-Based Assistive Torque Control for Gait Asymmetry Correction With a nSEA-Driven Hip Exoskeleton",
 #     "author": "Yuepeng Qian and Haoyong Yu and Chenglong Fu",
 #     "pages": "2906--2915",
 #     "volume": "30",